 It cuts through grease, sans any etching effects, and evaporates quickly, so you don’t have to wait but a few minutes to use surfaces after sanitizing them.

 Rubbing alcohol is sold at drug and grocery stores in concentrations of 70% and 91%.
-For surface disinfection, use at least 70% rubbing alcohol to wipe off surfaces, like counter-tops, stainless steel appliances, faucets, refrigerator, and cupboard handles, and any other frequently touched surfaces in your home.
+For surface disinfection, use at least 70% rubbing alcohol to wipe off surfaces, like countertops, stainless steel appliances, faucets, refrigerator, and cupboard handles, and any other frequently touched surfaces in your home.

-You can get this 70% Isopropyl Alcohol Antiseptic for long-lasting natural disinfecting your home here at Amazon >>>
+You can get this 70% Isopropyl Alcohol Antiseptic for long-lasting natural disinfecting of your home here at Amazon >>>

 How To Make Your Own Hand Sanitizing Wipes With Rubbing Alcohol

-You can even make your own reusable hand sanitizing wipes!
-I like to use 70% Isopropyl rubbing alcohol for this because the final concentration of an effective hand sanitizing solution must contain at least 60% alcohol.
+You can even make your own reusable hand-sanitizing wipes!
+I like to use 70% Isopropyl rubbing alcohol for this because the final concentration of an effective hand-sanitizing solution must contain at least 60% alcohol.

 Put a stack of wipe-sized cloths cut from an old t-shirt into a container, such as a plastic leftover container or even a zip-top plastic bag.
-Mix together 1/4 cup hot water, 1 and 1/2 cups 70% rubbing alcohol, and 2 tablespoons Aloe Vera gel to combat the drying effects of alcohol on the skin.
+Mix together 1/4 cup hot water, 1 and 1/2 cups 70% rubbing alcohol, and 2 tablespoons of Aloe Vera gel to combat the drying effects of alcohol on the skin.
 Pour the mixture over the wipes, close the container, and shake to fully saturate the wipes.

-The following natural disinfectants come directly from the plants in mother nature’s garden.
+The following natural disinfectants come directly from the plants in Mother Nature’s garden.
 They provide safe, powerful, and fragrant antibacterial, antiviral, and cleaning properties in highly concentrated packages.
 People have used them throughout the centuries, and it turns out they had sound reason to, as research has proven the effectiveness of these natural disinfectants.

 4. Lemon Juice